DescriptionPopulation: 1,605 (2016 Census)

 Mountain Biking & Hiking

 The Visitor Centre offers a free Biking & Hiking Trail Map brochure which provides descriptions and general locations of a number of the area's wonderful trails and camping options within the network.
 Trails range from gentle to adrenaline-inducing.
 Alongside Arrow Lakes and Highway 23, the Mt.
-Abriel Trails offers adaptive biking, double track, family-friendly accessible routes.
+Abriel Trails offers adaptive biking, single track, family-friendly accessible routes.

 Over 5,000 artifacts, display of Sinixt stone tools and a replica of the sturgeon-nose canoe.